By Jessie Festa. Note: This post contains affiliate links. I only ever recommend products I love and think you’ll love, too!

 Sure, you could tell them to go follow you elsewhere for great content, but there’s still no telling they’ll even see that message or take that action.

-Now let’s look at email and why growing your blogger email list is so awesome:
+Now let’s look at how to get blog followers and why growing your list of email subscribers is so awesome:

-- You own your email list.
-If Mailerlite went out of business tomorrow, I could export my list and import it to Mailchimp or CovertKit.
+You own your email list.
+If Mailerlite went out of business tomorrow, I could export my list and import it to another email service provider like Mailchimp or CovertKit.
 I’d still have access to the inbox to every subscriber who signed up for my list.

-- You don’t have to worry about algorithms.
-Sure, there is data out there about when it’s the best time to send emails, and sometimes your emails may go to a subscriber’s spam folder, but you can help fix this by re-directing your new subscriber to a thank you page that instructs them to add you to their contact list.
+You don’t have to worry about algorithms with email marketing.
+Sure, there is data out there about when it’s the best time to send emails, and sometimes your emails may go to a subscriber’s spam folder, but you can help fix this by following email best practices as well as asking new subscribers to whitelist your email address and reply to your welcome email.

 Free Newsletter Service & Email Marketing Tools